Yan-Oliveira/doc-fao/content/customer-activity-widget.rst

    - Tickets can be selected from the overview using just one click.
    - Facilitates ticket prioritization.

-Available in Service Package
-   SILVER

 Target Groups
    - IT service providers
    - Finance
    - Sales
    - and many more

+Available in Service Package
+   - SILVER

+Package Name in OTRS Package Manager
+   - OTRSCustomerActivityWidget

 .. note::